Component Architecture

 example_component_ns = cg.esphome_ns.namespace("example_component")

-This is the c++ namespace inside the esphome
+This is the C++ namespace inside the esphome

 namespace.
 It is required here so that the codegen knows the exact